poetic/rune/README.md

 # rune
-An opinionated Drupal distribution focused developer happiness with a git-based workflow.
+An opinionated Drupal distribution focused on developer happiness with a git-based workflow.